Megyn Kelly’s NBC Debut: When She’ll Return To TV

 — Daily Mail US (@DailyMail) March 7, 2017

-Until Megyn Kelly begins her work with NBC, she’s busy spending quality time with her three children — Edward, 7; Yardley, 6; and Thatcher, 3.
+Until Megyn Kelly begins her work at NBC, she’s busy spending quality time with her three children — Edward, 7, Yardley, 6, and Thatcher, 3.
 She told Closer in an interview that part of taking care of your family is taking care of yourself, which is why she made the move from Fox to NBC.
 She revealed how fulfilling it is to be the one to tuck them in at night, which she was unable to do when she anchored The Kelly File weeknights at Fox News.
 When she hosts the Sunday evening program on NBC, she’ll only be away from her kids one night a week instead of five.

 Details on exactly what Kelly will be doing at NBC haven’t been announced yet.
 Fans of Megyn Kelly can look forward to hearing more about her anticipated debut in May to surface in the near future.